Long time existence for the bosonic membrane in the light cone gauge: Energy estimates of the linearized equation

 where

-This following theorem is the main result in this section, which states the existence of linearized equation with an external force $g(t,x)$ of the nonlinear bosonic membrane equation (\ref{E2-1}).
+This following result states the existence of linearized system with an external force $g(t,x)$ of the nonlinear bosonic membrane system (\ref{E2-1}).
 Here the external force $g(t,x)$ denotes the error term which is produced by carrying out the Nash-Moser iteration scheme in next section.

 For $T>0$, $k\geq2$ and $0<R<1$, we define